STAMP-project/dspot/dspot-diff-test-selection/README.md

 In this folder, you have two versions of the same program: `tavern` and `tavern-refactor`.

 Let's consider the first one, `tavern` as the `master` branch and `tavern-refactor` as a refactor branch that a developer created.
-This developer wants to merge its changes with a pull request for example.
+This developer wants to merge its changes in a pull request.

-Imagine that the CI is triggered when the pull request is opened.
+The CI is triggered when the pull request is opened.
 Typically, the CI will execute the test suite and a bunch of scripts to verify that the program is correct.

 Here, we can enhance this verification with `DSpot` and `dspot-diff-test-selection` as follow:

 1. We compute the subset of test classes and their test methods that execute the changes with `dspot-diff-test-selection`.
 2. We amplify the selected test methods using `DSpot` and the `ChangeDetectorSelector`.
-3. The amplified test methods are test methods that pass on the master but fail on the refactor branch, meaning that catching the behavioral change.
+3. The amplified test methods are test methods that pass on the master but fail on the refactor branch, meaning that they catch the behavioral change.

-Since the proposed changes are a refactoring, and thus a refactoring should not modify the behavior of the program, it seems that the changes contains a regression.
+Since the proposed change is a refactoring, and thus a refactoring should not modify the behavior of the program, it means that the changes contains a regression.

 This is done with one single command line as follow: